 The historic Kiggins Theatre is more than just a place to watch movies.
 Since 1936, it has been a community gathering place and a timeless icon on Main Street.
-Head to the red marquee for classic films, reoccurring events, and the best popcorn in town.
+Head to the red marquee for classic films and the best popcorn in town.

-Join Vancouver’s Downtown Association’s monthly First Friday Art Walks, which keep local businesses open late and features rotating gallery exhibits, glass-blowing demonstrations at Firehouse Glass, and restaurant specials.
-In the surrounding blocks, visitors are greeted by more than 24 murals adorning downtown.
-Commissioned by the Clark County Mural Society and created by local artists, many of the depictions help tell the story of the city’s rich history.
+Vancouver’s First Friday Art Walks keep local businesses open late and feature rotating gallery exhibits, live music, and restaurant specials.
+In the surrounding blocks, visitors can view more than 24 murals created by local artists.
+Many tell the story of the city’s rich history.

 Clark County Historical Museum

-Celebrating its centennial in 2017, the Clark County Historical Museum is dedicated to the collection, preservation, and interpretation of the cultural history of Clark County and the Pacific Northwest.
-Located just off Main Street, the museum is operated by the Clark County Historical Society (founded in 1917) and housed in Vancouver’s 1909 Carnegie Library building.
-The building is also listed on the National Register of Historic Places.
+Discover the cultural history of Clark County and the Pacific Northwest.
+Located just off Main Street, the museum is operated by the Clark County Historical Society (founded in 1917).
+Housed in the 1909 Carnegie Library, the building is listed on the National Register of Historic Places.

 Fort Vancouver National Historic Site

-Play explorer for the day at Fort Vancouver, a 191-acre area situated on the north bank of the Columbia River, and home to three sites with their own stories: a frontier fur trading post at the Hudson’s Bay Company, a powerful military legacy at the US Army’s Vancouver Barracks, and the magic of flight at Pearson Field and Air Museum.
+Play explorer for the day at Fort Vancouver, a 191-acre property on the bank of the Columbia River.
+Visit a fur trading post at the Hudson’s Bay Company, learn about the area’s military legacy at the US Army’s Vancouver Barracks, and explore the magic of flight at Pearson Field and Air Museum.

-Meaning ‘sing,’ the name ilani is a fitting stamp of Cowlitz culture on a world class venue.
-The Cowlitz Tribe’s casino—located just 20-minutes north of Vancouver off Interstate 5—offers entertainment options guaranteed to impress everyone from dining denizens and gaming pros to concert-goers and craft drink enthusiasts.
+Meaning ‘sing,’ the name ilani is a fitting stamp of Cowlitz culture on a world-class venue.
+The Cowlitz Tribe’s casino—located just 20 minutes north of Vancouver—offers entertainment options guaranteed to impress everyone from gaming pros to concert-goers and craft drink enthusiasts.

-RV Inn Style Resorts Amphitheater is best described as summer spent under the stars.
 From May to October, the amphitheater brings the biggest names in music to the rolling fields of northern Clark County.
-Past concert seasons have included national acts such as Coldplay, Kenny Chesney, Nickelback, Journey, Aerosmith, Halsey, and more
+Past concert seasons have included national acts such as Coldplay, Kenny Chesney, Aerosmith, Halsey, and more.

-Just 10 minutes from Vancouver, Whipple Creek Park has 4.3 miles of rolling dirt trails, navigating through 300 acres of massive Douglas firs and mossy green forest.
-Head east to find Camas’ Lacamas Lake Park with more than 12 miles of meandering trails, refreshing bodies of water for kayaking and standup paddleboarding, and a field of purple Camas lilies in early spring.
+Just 10 minutes from Vancouver, Whipple Creek Park offers 4.3 miles of trails through Douglas firs and mossy forest.
+To the east in Camas, Lacamas Lake Park has 12 miles of trails, kayaking and standup paddleboarding, and a field of purple Camas lilies in early spring.

 Ridgefield National Wildlife Refuge

-Located less than 20 miles north of Vancouver, the Ridgefield National Wildlife Refuge offers 5,200 acres of marshes, lakes, and grassland for a variety of activities.
-Drive the 4-mile loop for wildlife watching, rent a kayak to explore one of the bordering water routes, or get your binoculars out for some of the best bird watching in the area.
-From May to October, stop by the Cathlapotle Plankhouse to find tangible links to the original stewards of the area – the Chinookan Peoples of the Lower Columbia River.
+North of Vancouver, the Ridgefield National Wildlife Refuge offers 5,200 acres of marshes, lakes, and grassland.
+Drive the 4-mile loop for wildlife watching or rent a kayak to explore one of the bordering water routes.
+From May to October, stop by the Cathlapotle Plankhouse to learn about the land’s original stewards, the Chinookan Peoples of the Lower Columbia River.

 Scenic Drives

-In Woodland, find the Cedar Creek Grist Mill – the only grain-grinding mill in Washington that has maintained its original structural integrity, grinds with stones, and is water-powered.
-Built in 1876, the mill has been fully restored as a working museum and is registered as a National Historic Site.
-Other park stops for a picnic or walk include Lewisville, Battle Ground Lake, and Paradise Point.
+In Woodland, find the Cedar Creek Grist Mill, the only grain-grinding mill in Washington that has maintained its original structural integrity, grinds with stones, and is water-powered.
+Built in 1876, the mill has been restored as a working museum and is a National Historic Site.

 Pop-Local